Zendesk ticketing process: A complete overview

 Omnichannel support

-Zendesk is great at pulling all your customer conversations into one place.
-A customer might email you, send a DM on X, give you a call, or start a live chat, it all funnels into the same queue.
-This omnichannel view gives agents a full history of every interaction, so they aren't scrambling to piece together a customer's story from five different apps.
+Zendesk is world-class at pulling all your customer conversations into one place.
+Whether a customer emails, sends a DM, calls, or starts a live chat, it all funnels into the same organized queue.
+This omnichannel capability gives agents a complete history of every interaction, allowing them to provide a personalized and informed service.

 A screenshot of the Zendesk interface showing how different customer communication channels are unified in a single ticket view, demonstrating the Zendesk ticketing process.